robots.txt and python

 Compare current robots.txt to old

-Next, in order to compare changes in the files we need to split them into lines, organized in a list.
+Next, to compare changes in the files we need to split them into lines, organized in a list.
 This is so we can compare line 1 current file to line 1 previous file and so forth.
 From my testing splitlines() function works best if both data sources are the same.
-So both file a file or both from a string.
+So both files are a file or both from a string.
 Since we store the previous robots.txt data in a file, we also store the current in a file.

 Finally, we check if there is a difference between the current vs previous file and if so, feed the two files (now broken up into lists by each line) into the difflib.HtmlDiff() function from the difflib module to build the comparison table as an HTML table.
 We then write that HTML table with some CSS styling (feel free to customize) to an HTML file that you can load in a browser to see the results.